Threading in C#

 }

 All of Interlocked’s methods generate a full fence.
-Therefore, fields that you access via Interlocked don’t need additional fences—unless they’re accessed in other places in your program without Interlocked or a lock.
+Therefore, fields that you access via Interlocked don’t need additional fences — unless they’re accessed in other places in your program without Interlocked or a lock.

 Interlocked works by making its need for atomicity known to the operating system and virtual machine.

-Wait and Pulse
+Signaling with Wait and Pulse

 LINQPad